elisasimoni/elisasimoni/README.md

 # Hi there, I'm Elisa Simoni 👋

 ## About Me
-I'm a Modern Work Technical Specialist Intern @Microsoft and Engineering and Computer Science student.
+I'm an Engineering and Computer Science student.
 I'm creative person who enjoys exploring different forms of art, including cinema and theatre.
 I'm passionate about technology and love to work on innovative projects that challenge me.

 ## Education
 🎓 Bachelor's Degree in Engineering and Computer Science, University of Bologna, 2023